lttng/lttng-docs/contents/using-lttng/controlling-tracing/saving-loading-tracing-session.md

 lttng load --input-path /path/to/my-session.lttng
 </pre>

-Your saved tracing session will be restored as if you just configured it manually.
+Your saved tracing session is restored as if you just configured it manually.